theaipill/theaipill.github.io/_pages/home.md

 [//]: # (Please take a look at [some of my work]&#40;/work&#41;.)

-I do pro-bono consultations and mentoring on a case by case basis.
-You can reach me via email on LinkedIn (links on the left).
+I do pro-bono consultations, mentoring and reviewing.
+If you want to reach me, you can do so via email or LinkedIn _(links on the left)_.